passive aggressive

 Engaging:

-1. Make it a Game.
+1. Make it a game.

 Don’t become emotionally entangled with their tactics.
-They want to frustrate you and interacting with them takes work.
+They want to frustrate you, and interacting with them takes work.
 Since it is work, you might as well make it fun for you.
-Identify what they are doing and think to yourself, I see what you are doing.
+Identify what they are doing, and think to yourself, I see what you are doing.
 Nice try.
 I’m not falling into that trap.
 Then respond with the techniques below.

-2. Keep it Light.
+2. Keep it light.

 They will never expose their bitterness.
 Trying to confront and get things out in the open tends to be the healthiest thing, but doesn’t go well with the passive-aggressive.
 So keep things light.
-Don’t waste energy trying to fix them or making them feel okay with you.
+Don’t waste energy trying to fix them or making them feel OK with you.
 This is their problem and dysfunction.
 Don’t let it have power over you.

-3. Use Humor and Wit.
+3. Use humor and wit.

 The last thing you want to do is return their bad behavior with the same type of behavior.
 Listen to them and try to understand.
 Be gracious in the face of disgrace.
 Be kind so they don’t have a reason to be bitter.
 Then it’s all on them.
 Your conscience is clear.